OneMadGypsy/simple-cli/README.md

 ## Theme Ideas:

->Here are a few alternate themes that can be copy/pasted over lines 21 through 26
+>Here are a few alternate themes that can be copy/pasted over lines 21 through 26.
+If you create an interesting theme [share it here](https://github.com/OneMadGypsy/simple-cli/discussions/1) so others can enjoy it.

 <br />